Vitamins for stroke recovery can help boost brain health, but beware that no single pill fits all.

 Dr. Stephane Vannier, from Pontchaillou University Hospital in Rennes, does not recommend supplementing vitamin C if you are not deficient.

-People with a history of hemorrhagic stroke should pay attention to their vitamin C levels to promote overall health.
+People with a history of hemorrhagic stroke should pay attention to their vitamin C levels to promote overall health and wellness.

 How to Get These Stroke Supplements without Breaking Your Budget